-At the start of January, two major shifts took place in the cannabis world.
-First, California legalized cannabis for recreational use by adults which was implemented on January 1, 2018.
-Secondly, Attorney General Jeff Sessions basically declared war on the cannabis industry when he rescinded an Obama-era directive known as the Cole Memo.
-In essence, the memo declared that federal prosecutions for cannabis only be sought if both state and federal laws were being broken.
+Sessions basically declared war on the cannabis industry when he rescinded an Obama-era directive known as the Cole Memo.
+In essence, the memo declared that federal prosecutions for cannabis would only be sought if both state and federal laws were being broken.

-One person who has shown fierce opposition is Senator Cory Gardner (R-CO) who promised to block judicial nominees until the cannabis matter was resolved.
+One person who has shown fierce opposition is Senator Cory Gardner (R-CO).
+He promised to block judicial nominees until the cannabis matter was resolved.

 I am prepared to take all steps necessary, including holding DOJ nominees, until the Attorney General lives up to the commitment he made to me prior to his confirmation.